Rogreis/UbStudyHelpMAUI/help/index.md

 3.  **Linked Subject**: Next to the key expression, you will find the linked subject.
 This denotes the actual content from "The Uantia Book" that the key expression refers to.

 4.  **Using the Link**: To the left of each subject is a clickable link.
 Clicking this link will take you directly to the relevant section of "The Uantia Book".
 The link may be a specific page number, a section name, or a unique identifier for digital versions.

+When you select a subject item in the Amadon app, the selected item is immediately expanded below.
+This expanded view contains all entries related to the chosen subject.
+These entries indicate where in "The Urantia Book" the subject occurs, giving you direct access to every mention of the subject across the entire book.

+This feature is designed to make your study of "The Urantia Book" more focused and efficient by bringing all instances of a particular subject together, saving you the time and effort of manually searching through the book.

+If you need further assistance using the Subject Index or any other feature of the Amadon app, please don't hesitate to contact our support team.

 ### Tips for Using the Subject Index